MartijnDwars/metaborg.github.io/stratego/language/09-traversal-strategies.md

 While normal strategies (parameters) are functions from terms to terms, the `stop` parameter is a function from strategies to strategies.
 Such exceptions to the default have to be declared explicitly using a type annotation.
 Note that the `bottomupS` strategy is slightly different from the pattern of the `propconst` strategy; instead of applying `s` _only_ after the generic traversal case, it is here applied in all cases.

 However, the added value of these strategies is not very high.
-The payoff in the use of generic strategies is provided by the basic generic traversal operators, which provide generic behaviour for all constructors.
+The payoff in the use of generic strategies is provided by the basic generic traversal operators, which provide generic behavior for all constructors.
 The `stop` callback can make it harder to understand the control-flow structure of a strategy; use with care and don't overdo it.

 ### 9.2.3.
 Separate rules and strategies